MoyasiGinko/E-commerce-project/README.md

 5. Open your web browser and navigate to: http://localhost:3000/ to access the application.

-6. **Back End**: You need to have the back-end running in order to see the run your frontend server, please read the backend documentation and follow the instructions.
+6. **Back End**: You need to have the back-end running to see the run on your frontend server, please read the backend documentation and follow the instructions.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>